 The Patagonia Down Sweater’s arm cuff material is a super-durable elastic combined with nylon.
 It includes two exterior pockets and one internal pocket for a total of three compartments, and it weighs just 13.1 ounces.

-The exterior is constructed of recycled polyester ripstop with a finish of DWR.
+The exterior is constructed of recycled polyester ripstop with a DWR finish.

 Patagonia also practices ethical sourcing.
 Every feather used is traceable, which indicates that all the down in the jacket came from birds that were neither live-plucked nor force-fed.